 But what was curious when I was listening to him is that I tried to see some of the clips that he was talking about from pop music and stuff.

-And I haven't watched television for 12 years, which I always bang on about because I I think it's really important, and I don't think anyone should watch TV.
+And I haven't watched television for 12 years, which I always bang on about because I think it's really important.

 I think it's poison.

-And people sometimes try and defend my not watching TV as if it's because I'm too invested in it or blah blah blah blah blah.
+And people sometimes try and defend my not watching TV as if it's because I'm too invested in it or blah, blah, blah, blah, blah.

 But it's because I just think nobody should be watching it.

-I don't think anything of this stuff could be happening to anybody if they weren't um being manipulated through stories and not even good ones, mediocre ones.
+I don't think anything of this stuff could be happening to anybody if they weren't being manipulated through stories and not even good ones, mediocre ones.

-But I'm I know that I'm sensitive to it now because I haven't watched it for so long.
+But I know that I'm sensitive to it now because I haven't watched it for so long.

-I only see even you know pop videos when I get my nails done in the salon.
+I only see even, you know, pop videos when I get my nails done in the salon.

-But I realize that watching these video clips, even small video clips where he's proving his point on or making his, you know, he's demonstrating the symbolism, etc.
+But I realized that watching these video clips, even small video clips where he's proving his point or making his, you know, he's demonstrating the symbolism, etc., it is so repugnant if you're not used to it that you can't watch it.

-It's it's just disgusting.
+It's just disgusting.

 So I do decline.

-I I'm I I'm I'm definitely this your experiences are just a kind of drop in the sea.
+Your experiences are just a kind of drop in the sea set against all my travails.

 My dad had a turn.